mvpzone/hipster/mcrcp/README.md

-# Demo: Multicluster - Replicated Control Plane - Service Mesh
+# Demo: Anthos Service Mesh - Multicluster - Replicated Control Plane

 This example shows how to orchestrate an application with [Anthos Service Mesh](https://cloud.google.com/anthos/service-mesh) across two different
 Google Kubernetes Engine clusters.
 To do this, we will unite two different Istio service meshes into